julianvogels/DrumApp/README.md

 My focus so far has been on the sequencer play modes.
 I want DrumApp to be a very flexible tool and so the currect stage of the project is still determining a proof of concept.
 The current progress is promising although there are several issues, the main one being latency and poor accurancy of the sequencer.

 Currently DrumApp will highlight the current sequencer step being played and users can change the play direction from forwards , reverse, random and ping pong and enter in step retrigger values from within the app.
+Users can also configure track length and track speed.
+At the moment track speed will simply play 1/1 BPM, 1/2 BPM, 1/3 BPM etc but this will later be configured to play more interesting time signatures.

 It is also possible to code in the individual track lengths.
 The default setting is 16 beats but they can be any value between 1 and 16.
 I have not yet determined how users should change track length in the final product and therefore it is not implemented in the user interface.